mkhan45/electronics/notes.md

+# Compound Nodes

+Outer compound node component

+Inner compound node component

+Eventually wanna have a stack of what compound node you're editing/viewing

+Only iterate the nodes that are at the current level except for simulation, where we simulate everything lower

+Switches should be replaced by input connections

 # Connection rework

 Right now, wire inputs are pushed to by a node, and then the outputs pull from the input, and then the next node pulls from the output.